ISISComputingGroup/ibex_developers_manual/Debugging-memory-leaks-in-the-IBEX-GUI.md

 - Some things need to be closed before/on garbage collection, for example sockets.
 Java's `finalize()` method is called just before the object is GC'd, and can be used to close anything that needs closing.

 - Good luck :)

+# Observables

+One common problem that we have repeatedly run into in IBEX is the use of ovservables.
+If an observer can be created multiple times, it is **very important** that it gets removed when no longer required.
+Otherwise, the observable will still have a reference back to the observer, which will prevent both the observer and anything which the observer references from being garbage collected.
+In other words, this will lead to a memory leak.
+The only case where is is acceptable for an observable to never be removed is if it is only created a small constant number of times and is necessary for the full lifetime of the client (for example, the instrument list).

+We have considered in the past making the reference from an observable to it's observers a `WeakReference`, however this does not work in many cases as the observable is often the only reference to the observer, meaning that the observer will be gardbage collected and not work.